 1. Make and model impact your rates.

 The make and model of the vehicle make a difference in your rates.
 The insurance company is going to look at the car itself when they look at your rates.
 As you can imagine, a fancy, expensive sports car is likely going to cost more to insure than a sensible, super safe small SUV.
 You need to think about what car you’re interested in purchasing.
-The year, make, and model of the vehicle does matter.
+The vehicle itself does matter.

 2. New cars have safety features.